 The requirements that are currently in Section 110.2(b)2 of Title 24, Part 6 related to strip heating specify that strip heating shall have controls that prevent strip heater operation when the heating load can be met by the heat pump alone.
-They also state that the strip heater must have controls in which "the cut-on temperature for compression heating is higher than the cut-on temperature for supplementary heating, and the cut-off temperature for compression heating is higher than the cut-off temperature for supplementary heating."
+They also state that the strip heater must have controls in which "the cut-on temperature for compression heating is higher than the cut-on temperature for supplementary heating, and the cut-off temperature for compression heating."
 Exceptions are provided for defrost, and for recovery from setback so long as controls "preclude the unnecessary operation" of the strip heater.
 These requirements are difficult to interpret and impossible to enforce consistently.
 Supplementary heating in the form of a backup natural gas furnace is not addressed.